RomanLotocki/personalDB/README.md

 ## Contact

-If you have questions, comments, or want to contribute, feel free to reach me at <roman.lotocki@gmail.com> or by creating an issue on this GitHub repo.
+If you have questions, comments, or want to contribute, feel free to reach me at <roman.lotocki@gmail.com> or by creating an issue on this GitHub repository.